walterhiggins/ScriptCraft/src/docs/templates/ypgpm.md

 ## More fun with `true` or `false`

-You can find out if you can Fly in minecraft by typing the following statement ...
+You can find out if you can Fly in Minecraft by typing the following statement ...

     /js self.allowFlight